pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 ### PrivateLink / VPC Endpoint

+* PrivateLink allows access to AWS services and customer provided services hosted by other AWS customers, while maintaining network traffic within the AWS network.
 * connect to AWS services from VPC without going through internet
 * enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection
 * gateway endpoint - S3 and DynamoDB.  via VPC route table.